jsoysouvanh/Refureku/Refureku/Generator/Submodules/README.md

 ```

 ### GeneratedCodeTemplate
 GeneratedCodeTemplate is the class which actually generates the code (or text or whatever) into a file.
-It has a single overridable method called GeneratedCodeTemplate::generateCode, which takes a file and a parsed entity data as parameter.
+It has a single const overridable method called GeneratedCodeTemplate::generateCode, which takes a file, the parsed entity data, the source FileGenerationUnit and an error string as parameter.
 To create your own code generation, inherit from GeneratedCodeTemplate and override the generateCode method.
+Note that the const qualifier is important because GeneratedCodeTemplates are shared between all threads.

 ```cpp
 #pragma once